dairycultist/Pixel-Girls/README.md

 ### Features

-what if I make fattycraft but it's super wholesome, SIMPLE no need for dialogue or advanced behaviour, just friends :3

-- women characters with breasts (not horny bait)
-  - breasts have custom texture
+- Women have breasts w/ custom textures (super wholesome)
-  - they don't despawn
-- women spawn naturally
+- Women spawn naturally in villages or just around
+  - Villages have loot!
+  - Women don't despawn
-- click on a woman to make her follow you, click again to let her wander
+- Click on a woman to make her follow you, click again to let her wander

 ### Women currently in the mod